 There’s a story I imagine everybody’s heard before of a little hilltop village where they never lock their doors.
 There, they don’t take love for granted & they see no point in fame & they share the food they planted asking nothing but your name.
-Have you ever seen that village?
+Have you traveled to that village?
 If so, tell me: […]

 Good leaders do the things they must to flourish & succeed; the great ones also teach & trust their followers to lead. * Image: Mohandas Gandhi ca. 1930